 Generally, Perforce's performance depends on the number of files a user tries to manipulate in a single command invocation, not on the size of the depot.
-That is, syncing a client view of 30 files from a 3,000,000-file depot should not be much slower than syncing a client view of 30 files from a 30-file depot.
+That is, syncing a client view of 30 files from a p4 command-line arguments (or selected folders in the case of GUI operations)

+3,000,000-file depot should not be much slower than syncing a client view of 30 files from a 30-file depot.